-The bidding process, the Contract negotiation process and ultimately the Contract itself were overseen by representatives of Mayor Nagin's MOT, including St. Pierre and Drake, who operated under the supervision of CTOs Meffert and later Kurt.
+The bidding process, the Contract negotiation process and ultimately the Contract itself were overseen by representatives of the City and Mayor Nagin's MOT, including St. Pierre and Drake, who operated under the supervision of CTOs Meffert and later Kurt.

-Shortly after executing the Contract with the City, St. Pierre and Drake approached Plaintiffs and communicated very clearly that they wanted their own private companies, the Imagine Defendants, to be employed as subcontractors under the Contract with Plaintiffs.
-Drake quoted the then CTO, Meffert as saying "This is the largest technology contract in the City and we [the Imagine Defendants/NetMethods/Veracent] don't have a piece of it."
+Shortly after the Contract was executed by Mayor Nagin on behalf of himself, the City and the MOT, St. Pierre and Drake approached Plaintiffs and communicated very clearly that they wanted their own private companies, the Imagine Defendants, to be employed as subcontractors under the Contract with Plaintiffs.
+Drake quoted the then CTO, Meffert, as saying "This is the largest technology contract in the City and we [the Imagine Defendants/NetMethods/Veracent] don't have a piece of it."
 Plaintiffs declined to subcontract to the Imagine Defendants and ignored the comment about getting a piece of the Contract.

-Upon information and belief, throughout the existence of the Imagine Defendants, defendants Mayor C. Ray Nagin, Gregory Meffert, Mark Kurt, Mark St. Pierre and Christopher Drake (collectively, the "City Employee Defendants") have all been associated with the Imagine Defendants in either an ownership, managing, consulting or supervisory role.
+Upon information and belief, throughout the existence of the Imagine Defendants, defendants Mayor Nagin, Meffert, Kurt, St. Pierre and Drake (collectively, the "City Employee Defendants") have all been associated with the Imagine Defendants in either an ownership, managing, consulting or supervisory role and as set forth above, and are being sued in this lawsuit individually in those capacities with the Imagine Defendants as well as in their representative capacities with the City.